openthread/ot-docs/site/en/guides/border-router/joiner-start-thread.md

 # Join After Commissioning

-After you commission your device using the [OT Commissioner CLI](ot-commissioner-cli.md) or the [OT Commissioner Android App](ot-commissioner-andriod.md), it's ready to join the Thread network.
+After externally commissioning a device using the [OT Commissioner CLI](ot-commissioner-cli.md) or the [OT Commissioner Android App](ot-commissioner-andriod.md), a Joiner is ready to join the Thread network.

-In this final [External Commissioning](external-commissioning.md) guide, you'll start Thread on your Joiner Device and test network connectivity.

 ## Join the network